kng5t23z/unity-testit/README.md

-# unity-testit
+# Test Unity Github

-This is a test Unity Github project
+This is a test Unity Github project.
+We a=wabt ti demonstrate how to use git for unity project